Orelab/alveole/README.md

     encryption_key For security, edit this string and put random data here (no need to remember it !). max_size The max file size Alveole will be allowed to upload.
 Note that you'll certainly have to edit your webserver configuration too. database
-        hostname The server we your database is (localhost, or something else). username The username alloed to edit the database. password Username's password.
+        hostname The server where your database is located (localhost, or something else). username The username allowed to edit the database. password The username's password.
         database The database name.